mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/using-ml-kit/_index.md

 When importing your model, you might encounter error CE1790 like in this [BERT](https://github.com/onnx/models/blob/main/text/machine_comprehension/bert-squad/model/bertsquad-12-int8.onnx) example:

-{{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/error-ce1790.png" alt="Completed BERT mapping.
-Described in the paragraph above." >}}
+{{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/model-input-errors.png" alt="Red dots indicating CE1790 error." >}}

 1. Go to the error and double-click on the affected mapping line to open the **Edit ML model input shapes** dialog box:

 {{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/edit-model-input-shapes.png" alt="Edit ML model input shape dialog box." >}}

 In this case, the -1 dimensions should be configured before using the mapping in a [Call ML model](/refguide/call-ml-model/) activity.
-Once filled, static tensor shapes of an output mapping will be automatically calculated based on configured dimensions of the input entity mappings, like in this [BERT](https://github.com/onnx/models/blob/main/text/machine_comprehension/bert-squad/model/bertsquad-12-int8.onnx) example:
+Once filled, static tensor shapes of an output mapping will be automatically calculated based on configured dimensions of the input entity mappings, like in this [BERT](https://github.com/onnx/models/blob/main/text/machine_comprehension/bert-squad/model/bertsquad-12-int8.onnx) example below.

+The editor for the BERT model is below:

-{{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/bert-editor.png" alt="Completed BERT editor.
-Described in the paragraph above." >}}
+{{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/bert-model-input-shapes.png" >}}

+The completed mapping for the BERT model is below:

-{{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/bert-mapping.png" alt="Completed BERT mapping.
-Described in the paragraph above." >}}
+{{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/bert-model-entities.png" >}}

 {{% alert color="info" %}}Some of these shapes should be handled in [Java Action pre- and post-processors](#java-pre-post) you may have.{{% /alert %}}